 - Talk about the babies.
 Talk to Mom and Dad.
 Talk to your kids, other relatives, and friends.
 Talking about them keeps their importance up and says ?we love these babes?.
 Silence calls out shame, insignificance, and apathy.

 - ASK Mom and Dad how they would like their babies remembered.

-If you?re really committed to pursuing intimacy with this couple, then read some books about infant loss.?
-My number one recommendation is I Will Carry You by Angie Smith.?
-Try to wrap your mind around what they?re going through and will go through the rest of their lives.?
+If you?re really committed to pursuing intimacy with this couple, then read some books about infant loss.
+My number one recommendation is I Will Carry You by Angie Smith.
+Try to wrap your mind around what the re going through and will go through the rest of their lives.
 In the end, it?s intimacy in our suffering that eases our hearts.

 I texted a dear friend this morning.
 “Will you pray for us today _____ had her baby and watching my family rejoice feels like a knife through our hearts.
 Know God is faithful, just hurting a lot.
 XX”

 ?We are praying now.
 We love you both so much and hurt with you.
 Thank you, Father, that you know. ?

 And that?s it: they are hurting with us and they invite the Father to be a part of it.
 There can be nothing more soothing than that.